TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-sass-architecture.md

 * File Storage - S3, EBS, EFS?
 * CDN - CloudFront, Third party?

 Each microservice has its own AWS account (the AWS equivalent of a tenant) and a VPC if deploying any servers.
 Teams can configure per account limits to match the needs of their services.
-Its important that each service have its own account in order to prevent noisy neighbor issues between services.
+It's important that each service has its own account in order to prevent noisy neighbor issues between services.

 # The Big Picture